 The explanation was that sin stocks actually do not pay returns out higher than other companies.
 However, since the stocks are underpriced, the rate of return on the actual investments goes up and makes them seem more lucrative than regular shares.

 Another explanation was that sin industries benefit from monopolistic returns as many business entrepreneurs are unwilling to enter these industries due to moral or religious reasons.
-This leaves the door open for existing businesses to create strong brands and gain monopolies in the market that enhances their profits.
+This leaves the door open for existing businesses to create strong brands and gain monopolies in the market that enhance their profits.

 Risks of Sin Stocks

 Every type of investment comes with risks, and sin stocks are no different.
-Interestingly, the risk for these businesses does not come from the consumers, but government regulators and the legislative bodies.
+Interestingly, the risk for these businesses does not come from the consumers, but from government regulators and the legislative bodies.